Omni Air International

 Omni Air International, LLC is a United States charter airline headquartered in Hangar 19 on the grounds of Tulsa International Airport in Tulsa, Oklahoma, United States.
 It specializes in passenger charter flights and Aircraft, Crew, Maintenance and Insurance (ACMI) wet leasing.
 Omni Air International is a member of the Civil Reserve Air Fleet as a long-range international carrier.
 The airline is certified under FAA Part 121 and holds IATA Operational Safety Audit (IOSA) registration.

-The airline has attracted significant controversy regarding its deportation flights chartered by U.S. Immigration and Customs Enforcement.
+Omni Air International cooperates with Immigration and Customs Enforcement (ICE) in controversial (sometimes termed "high-risk") deportations under the first and second Donald Trump administrations.
+Omni Air International has been characterized as engaging in price gouging over its role in deportation flights, and has been accused by critics of facilitating human rights violations by the Trump administration.

+Omni Air was purchased by the private equity firm Stonepeak in April 2025.